david-swift/ColibriComponents/Documentation/Reference/ColibriComponents/extensions/View.md

   - yOffset: The offset on the y axis.
   - _:  The toolbar actions.
 - Returns: A view with the toolbar.

+### `customToolbarBackground(visible:)`

+Style a view to fit into the custom toolbar.
+- Parameter visible: The visibility of the background.
+- Returns: The view with the background if visible is true, otherwise the view.